Your Visa credit card protected with EMV chip and ongoing monitoring

 What does EMV stand for?

-EMV stands for Europay, MasterCard and Visa.
-These three companies worked together to adopt cards with enhanced technology.
+EMV stands for Europay, MasterCard, and Visa.
+These companies worked together to create cards with better technology.

 Why is it called a chip card?

-These cards contain microprocessor chips that contain the account information.
-The chip is “read” when the card is dipped into the card reader.
-Each time the card is used, the chip generates a unique transaction code which cannot be used again.
+These cards have microprocessor chips that hold your account information.
+The chip is read when you insert the card into a reader.
+Each time you use the card, the chip makes a unique code that can't be used again.

 Why is that safer?